cmflannery/rocket/docs/getting_started.rst

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~
-openrocketengine takes a configuration file as the only input, specifying the engine propellant properties, pressures desired,
+rocket takes a configuration file as the only input, specifying the engine propellant properties, pressures desired,
 and geometric design choices.
 Right now, there is only one possible combination of parameters that all have to be included in
 the config file.
 In the future, there may be additional options to automatically retrieve propellant properties from CEA.